Traffic Ticket Classifications

+Various Ticket Classifications exist in the State of Colorado.
 The possible penalties and consequences for a conviction of a violation depend upon the category and class of the charge.
-In Colorado, there are six categories for criminal and traffic charges; however, only five of the categories apply to driving violations: Traffic Infractions, Petty Offenses, Misdemeanor Traffic Offenses, Misdemeanors (unclassified) and Felonies.
+In Colorado, there are six categories for criminal and traffic charges.
+However, only five of the categories apply to driving violations: Traffic Infractions, Petty Offenses, Misdemeanor Traffic Offenses, Misdemeanors (unclassified) and Felonies.
 Traffic Infractions are the least serious of the categories and felonies are the most serious.
 Each category has subsets called classes, which also control the range of penalties and consequences for the charge.

 Civil Traffic Infractions (Non-Criminal Charge)